ARTICLE I – PURPOSE

 Section 3.
 Ex officio Board member.
 One ex officio shall be a member of the Tribal Council.
 One ex officio Board member elected by the student body shall represent the student body.
 Any such election shall be for such term and based on such criteria as the Board of Trustees from time to time deems appropriate.
 All ex officio Board members shall be non-voting Board members of the College and follow all the duties and obligations as the College Board of Trustees.

 Section 4.
 Removal.
 The Board of Trustees may remove a Board member for improper conduct or gross neglect, as defined in the Tribe’s Bylaws, after providing the accused Board member with five days prior written notice and a hearing by the Board of Trustees.
-A Board member shall be removed when found guilty of gross neglect improper conduct.
-Any person may notify the Board of Trustees of a Board member’s possible improper conduct or gross neglect.
-Gross neglect also includes a Board member’s failure to attend three consecutive Board of Trustees meetings, excluding excused absences.
+Any person may notify the Board of Trustees in writing of a Board member’s possible improper conduct or gross neglect.
+A Board member shall be removed when found guilty of gross neglect or improper conduct.

 Section 5.
 Conflict of Interest.
 The College shall not enter into any contract or transaction with one or more of its Board members, or an organization in which the Board member has a material financial interest.
 Board members shall not use their position for personal gain.
 The conflict of interest can be waived by the Board of Trustees if the material facts as to the contract or transaction and as to the Board member’s interest are fully disclosed or known to the Board of Trustees, and the Board of Trustees authorizes, approves, or ratifies the contract or transaction in good faith by an affirmative vote, excluding the interested Board member, of a majority of the entire Board of Trustees, at a meeting at which there is a quorum.